 - Do you communicate in multiple ways with your coalition?

 - Do you have regular or set times when you communicate with your full coalition?

 - Who do you communicate to and how?

-- o The full coalition?
+- The full coalition?

-- o Workgroups or committees?
+- Workgroups or committees?

+- Population of focus?

-- o Non-member individuals and organizations?
+- Non-member individuals and organizations?

-- o Policy makers and decision makers?
+- Policy-makers and decision-makers?

 - Do you tailor the method and the content of your communication to your audience?

+- Do you use interactive and online communication methods (e.g., dashboards) to engage members and other partners in your cancer plan goals?

 - What do you communicate about?

-- o Successes?
+- Successes?

-- o Needs?
+- Needs?

-- o Challenges?
+- Challenges?

-- o A member call-to-action?
+- A call to action?